marcduiker/azure-functions-university/lessons/typescript/durable-functions/advanced/advanced-patterns-lesson.md

    export default activityFunction
   ```

-4. Switch to the `index.ts` file of the Orchestrator Function `OnboardingOrchestrator` and remove the content of the function:
+4. Create a new Orchestrator Function `OnboardingOrchestratorExternalEvent`, switch to the `index.ts` file  and remove the content of the function:

    ```typescript
    import * as df from "durable-functions"